Parra homers against former team, Nationals top Giants 4-1

+SAN FRANCISCO (AP) — Barely three months since he was let go, Gerardo Parra came back to haunt his former team.

-SAN FRANCISCO (AP) — Gerardo Parra hit a three-run homer against his former team, Joe Ross pitched six shutout innings of three-hit ball and the Washington Nationals completed a three-game sweep of the San Francisco Giants with a 4-1 victory on Wednesday.
+Parra hit a three-run homer, Joe Ross pitched six shutout innings of three-hit ball and the Washington Nationals completed a three-game sweep of the San Francisco Giants with a 4-1 victory on Wednesday.

 Parra broke camp with the Giants but was designated for assignment on May 3.
 His seventh homer came in the third inning off Shaun Anderson (3-4) and made it 4-0.